 Research and development expenses, net of investment tax credits, increased by approximately \$0.2 million or 7.0% to \$2.8 million for the year ended September 30, 2004 from \$2.7 million in 2003.
-In fiscal 2003, the company received grants under Technology Partnerships Canada of \$1.1 million for research work performed since January, 2002 related to high rate batteries and the electric car.
+In fiscal 2003, the company received repayable contributions from Technology Partnerships Canada of \$1.1 million for research work performed since January, 2002 related to high rate batteries.
 The Company received \$0.7 million in grants for work performed in fiscal 2004.